How To Grow Mint Indoors – The Easy And Simple Way

 It’s perfect for seasoning and great for flavoured tea, so will be a welcome addition to your kitchen.

-Just because you don’t have the outdoor space to keep your own chickens or reap the benefits of backyard aquaponics, doesn’t mean you can’t develop eco-friendly habits.
+Just because you don’t have the outdoor space to keep your own chickens or reap the advantages of aquaponics, doesn’t mean you can’t develop eco-friendly habits.
 Why not even try growing cilantro, lettuce, wheat grass and avocado indoors too?

 If you plant a mint crop in your kitchen, bedroom or even on your bathroom windowsill, you can experience the fun and satisfaction of gardening, no matter where you live!